tbarbette/npf-docs/docs/source/index.rst

 When launching npf:

 .. code-block::

    npf-run --test tests/tcp/01-iperf.npf

-Test files allow to define a matrix of parameters to try many combinations of variables (see [here](tests/README.npf#variables) for a description of the possible definitions such as values, ranges, ...) for each test and report performance results and evolution for each combination of variables.
+Test files allow to define a matrix of parameters to try many combinations of variables (see :ref:`variables` for a description of the possible definitions such as values, ranges, ...) for each test and report performance results and evolution for each combination of variables.

 Finally, a graph will be built and statistical results may be computed for each test showing the difference between variables values, different softwares, or the evolution of